-As of September 30, 2014, the District had placed approximately 1.2% in the Florida Local Government Surplus Funds Trust Fund (also known as the "Local Government Investment Pool" or "LGIP"), 18.75% in Certificate of Deposits, 57.4% in interest bearing Money Market Accounts and 7% in State of Israel Bonds.
+As of September 30, 2015, the District had placed approximately 25.22% in Certificate of Deposits and 74.78% in interest bearing Money Market Accounts.

 The Local Government Investment Pool is an investment pool available for investing temporarily idle cash by Florida governments and is managed by the State Board of Administration (the SBA).
 On November 29, 2007, the SBA implemented a temporary freeze on the assets in the LGIP due to an unprecedented amount of withdrawals from the LGIP coupled with the absence of market liquidity for certain securities within the Pool.
 On December 4, 2007, based on recommendations from an outside financial advisor, the SBA restructured the LGIP into two (2) separate pools.
 Pool A ("Florida PRIME") consisted of all money market appropriate assets, which was approximately 86% of LGIP assets.
 Pool B consisted of assets that defaulted on a payment, paid more slowly than expected, and/or had any significant credit and liquidity risk, which was approximately 14% of LGIP assets.
 At that time, all current pool participants had their existing balances proportionately allocated into Pool A and Pool B.